-Now you just need to know Uranus’ location with respect to this star for the current observing season (May 2018 – March 2019).
-Best place to find that is nearly always skyandtelescope.com.
-People with good vision – and a good chart, like this one – can see Uranus with the unaided eye on dark, moonless nights.
+Now you just need to know Uranus’ location with respect to this star for the current observing season.
+A good place to search is Skyandtelescope.com.
+People with good vision – and a good chart, like this one – can seek for Uranus with the unaided eye on dark, moonless nights.
 Of course, binoculars make the search for Uranus all the easier!

 Be sure to click into the full chart, but here’s the relevant piece of it – for finding Uranus – below.